Preparation flowcharts

 Using a flat bladed scraper, remove the damp paper

-Sand with 100 grit zinc stearate sandpaper
+Sand with 80-100 grit sandpaper

-Apply Resene Sureseal
+Apply Resene Waterborne Sureseal (D42a)

-Sand using 220 grit zinc stearate sandpaper
+Sand using 220 grit sandpaper

-Wallpaper manufacturers recommend that paperfaced plasterboard walls are sealed with Resene Sureseal before the wallpaper is hung to enable walls to be stripped more easily at a later date although this good advice is not always followed.
+Wallpaper manufacturers recommend that plasterboard walls are sealed with Resene Waterborne Sureseal before the wallpaper is hung to enable walls to be stripped more easily at a later date although this good advice is not always followed.
 Wallpaper is often hung over the top of previous papers making stripping more difficult and time consuming.

 Lay old towels against the skirting board to prevent moisture entering the carpet.
 You will need to be especially careful if using Resene Moss & Mould Killer as any spills, splashes or drips will bleach the towels and carpet.